Using Internet Computers at the Library

-No more than 1 or 2 customers may use a workstation at one time.
+No more than 2 customers may use a computer at one time.

-You may lock your computer if you need to step away from it for a short time.
-Time spent locked will be counted against your daily time limit.
+- Locking - Computers can be locked for up to 10 minutes if you need to step away for a short time.
+Time spent locked is counted against the daily time limit.

-If you wish to download files, you may bring your own storage media.
+- To download files, bring your own storage media.

-Virus-checking software on the library's computers will not protect your computer if you use program files downloaded to your storage media.
-If you are concerned about computer viruses, you should install and use virus protection software on your own computer.
+- Virus-checking software on the library's computers will not protect your computer if you use program files downloaded to your own storage media.
+It is recommended that you install and use virus protection software on your own computer.